 Hormonal acne is related to an imbalance of hormones: higher levels of estrogen and/or androgens (testosterone) and lower levels of progesterone can all be attributed to an increased production of sebum (oil) which can clog pores.

 To go back to skincare quickly: this is why it is so important to start with using a good oil cleanser and/or gentle gel cleanser that doesn’t strip your skin of its natural oils.
-You might think that increased oil production means you want to use something that will dry out the oil, but what you are actually doing is confusing your skin — to make up for the lack of oil, it will in turn produce even more — therefore creating a vicious cycle of oil overproduction, acne, dryness, oil overproduction, acne, you get the picture.
+You might think that increased oil production means you want to use something that will dry out the oil, but what you are actually doing is confusing your skin — to make up for the lack of oil, it will, in turn, produce even more — therefore creating a vicious cycle of oil overproduction, acne, dryness, oil overproduction, acne, you get the picture.

 I met with my doctor at the beginning of this acne eruption to explain the symptoms I was having, and we did some tests including thyroid to rule everything out of the picture.
 When tests came back normal, we addressed the sebum issue with an antiandrogen medication called Spironolactone.
-Spironolactone works by blocking androgen receptors to decrease the sebum production in the body.
-I believe this to be working for me, so I will continue as a part of treatment, although like birth control, I hope get off of the hormone-altering medication soon.
+Spironolactone works by blocking androgen receptors to decrease sebum production in the body.
+I believe this to be working for me, so I will continue as a part of treatment, although like birth control, I hope to get off of the hormone-altering medication soon.
 Please note that this was prescribed to me by my doctor.
 Consult your physician for a remedy that works best for you and your body.

 2) Lowering Cortisol Levels: CBD, Supplements, Yoga and Sauna

 Speaking of understanding hormones, cortisol (the hormone secreted in times of stress) can be a key offender in hormonal acne.
-A little bit of cortisol is good, but times of acute stress can exacerbate your breakouts because like androgens, cortisol increases the production of sebum.
+A little bit of cortisol is good, but times of acute stress can exacerbate your breakouts because, like androgens, cortisol increases the production of sebum.

 It’s easy to forget to put into place things that keep me level headed and stress less.
 To combat this, I’ve implemented the following: